 The examiner plays no role in deciding the petition.
 Note also that the PTAB does not conduct a trial, but rather makes its decision based upon written evidence, which can include deposition testimony, i.e., sworn answers to written or oral questions.

 As stated above, anyone can file a petition to challenge your patent during the 9 month window.

-A competitor or other third party can challenge your patent on a broad array of issues.
+A competitor or other third party can initiate challenges to your patent on a broad array of issues.
 This places a cloud on the validity of your patent during this 9 month window.
 You may want to wait 9 months before asserting your patent as a consequence of this 9 month window.

 ©David McEwing 2018